Mahoney, Ballock lead Creighton past No. 8 Villanova

-Ty-Shon Alexander added 16 points and Marcus Zegarowski scored 13 for the Bluejays (17-5, 6-3 Big East), who have won four in a row and avenged a 64-59 home defeat to the Wildcats on Jan.
+Ty-Shon Alexander added 16 points and Marcus Zegarowski scored 13 for the Bluejays (17-5, 6-3 Big East), who have won four in a row while avenging a 64-59 home defeat to the Wildcats on Jan.
 7.

-It was Villanova’s first home loss in the Big East since St. John’s defeated the Wildcats on Feb.
-7, 2018, snapping a 16-game home conference winning streak.

-“I’m really proud of my team,” Creighton coach Greg McDermott said.
-“There’s nobody we respect more than Villanova.
-It’s a heck of a win for our program because of how good Villanova is.”

 Collin Gillespie and Justin Moore each had 18 points for Villanova (17-4, 7-2), which had won seven in a row.